Shrimp: Taxonomy

 Shrimp are swimming crustaceans with long narrow muscular abdomens and long antennae.
-Unlike crabs and lobsters, shrimp have well developed pleopods (swimmerets) and slender walking legs; they are more adapted for swimming than walking.
+Unlike crabs and lobsters, shrimp have well-developed pleopods (swimmerets) and slender walking legs; they are more adapted for swimming than walking.
 Historically, it was the distinction between walking and swimming that formed the primary taxonomic division into the former suborders Natantia and Reptantia.
 Members of the Natantia (shrimp in the broader sense) were adapted for swimming while the Reptantia (crabs, lobsters, etc.) were adapted for crawling or walking.
-Some other groups also have common names that include the word "shrimp"; any small swimming crustacean resembling a shrimp tends to be called one.
+Some other groups also have common names that include the word "shrimp"; any small swimming crustacean resembling a shrimp tends to be called one, and a number of small-bodied crustacean groups not resembling shrimp are also referred to as shrimp.